A to Z of Destinations

 In 1992 Lyn and her late husband, Paul Morrison, were bored on a flight to South America and so schemed out their ideal travel magazine on the back of a sickbag.
 The idea stuck and, returning to the UK a few months later, they launched Wanderlust magazine from their spare bedroom.

 The magazine gradually grew through word of mouth, and went on to be one of the UK’s leading travel magazines, with numerous awards under its belt.
-In time it led to this website and a family of other travel magazines and websites.
+In time it led to this website and to all the other things we do at Wanderlust Travel Media.

 After a long fight with cancer, Paul Morrison died in December 2004 and Lyn took on the roles of managing director, as well as editor-in-chief over all Wanderlust's publications and websites.
 In 2007 and 2008, Lyn was Highly Commended as Publisher of the Year.
 The Times lauded Lyn as one of the “50 Most Influential People in Travel.”
 In 2012, Lyn was presented by an Outstanding Contribution Award in the British Travel Press Awards.

 Lyn strongly believes in tourism as a force for good, benefiting local communities, wildlife and the natural world.
 During the course of Lyn’s own travels she has been attacked in the night by soldier ants in Africa, spent the night in a sailor’s bar in the Azores, and been chased over a barbed-wire-topped 6ft-bank by an angry Irish bull.
+Her passions include wildlife, wilderness and wine.
 Her idea of hell would be a week on a beach.

 Follow Lyn on Twitter @wanderlust_lyn and read through her archive of online articles.